 Lobbyists must verify that all information contained on the registration and reporting forms is true and accurate.

-Once the application is submitted online, an automatic receipt will generated and it will include an identification code.
+Once the application is submitted online, an automatic receipt will be generated and it will include an identification code.
 That code number should be written onto your check for registration and mailed to the Office of the City Clerk at 25 Dorrance Street, Room 301 Providence, RI 02905

 Your badge will be mailed to the address on your check, unless otherwise noted.